Authors: Martha Powell, Future Science Group

 - Sanofi executives face charges in Philippines over deaths linked to Dengvaxia vaccine

-- FDA advisory panel recommends again Sanofi’s Dengvaxia in adults
+- FDA advisory panel recommends against Sanofi’s Dengvaxia in adults

 - Phase III study of Novavax’s RSV vaccine fails primary objective